application notes

 AN04 - ELM327 and Bluetooth

 We have had a large number of questions asking about the use of Bluetooth modules with our ELM327.
-This Application Note discusses two ways in which you might connect them.
+This Application Note discusses some ways in which you might connect them.

 AN05 - Bench Testing OBD Interfaces